factomatic/factom-did-js/README.md

-# factom-did-js
+# factom-did

-`factom-did-js` is a JavaScript library for working with DIDs on the Factom blockchain.
+`factom-did` is a JavaScript library for working with DIDs on the Factom blockchain.
 It is an implementation of the [Factom DID method specification](https://github.com/bi-foundation/FIS/blob/feature/DID/FIS/DID.md)